-Over 200 animals and birds roam freely and in good care at Popcorn Park Refuge Zoo in Forked River, which, as its name suggests, is a sanctuary for animals in need.
-Popcorn Park is different from most zoos in New Jersey— the Associated Humane Societies oversees the zoo, and it’s a haven for rescued animals from desperate circumstances or death.
-Kids learn about these abandoned animals, help out around the zoo, and even adopt the animals.
-This smaller-sized New Jersey zoo was on my family’s bucket list, and we were excited to visit on a trip home from Storybook Land. (featured photo credit: NJ MOM)
+Over 200 animals and birds roam freely and are well cared for at Popcorn Park Refuge Zoo in Forked River, which, as its name suggests, is a sanctuary for animals in need.
+Popcorn Park is different from most zoos in New Jersey—the Associated Humane Societies oversees the zoo, and it’s a haven for rescued animals from desperate circumstances or imminent death.
+When you visit, you’ll learn about these abandoned animals, help out around the zoo, and you may want to sponsor the care of an animal.
+I’ve always put this smaller-sized New Jersey zoo on my family’s bucket list, and when we visited, found it’s one of the most doable zoos for littles in New Jersey.
+Scroll down for what to know before you go. (featured photo credit: NJ MOM)

 First things first, Popcorn Park Zoo’s history

-It all began in 1977 when the zookeepers rescued and treated a raccoon caught in a leg-hold trap and gave him a home for life as he could never be released and survive.
-Soon after, Popcorn Park Refuge Zoo became a permanent home to all types of animals.
-You will see exotics, wildlife, farm animals, and birds who suffered abandonment, cruelty, injury, illness, handicap, exploitation, old age, or who would not be able to return to the wild safely.
+It all began in 1977, when zookeepers rescued and treated a raccoon caught in a leg-hold trap and gave him a home for life, as he could never be released and survive.
+Soon after, Popcorn Park Refuge Zoo became a permanent home for all types of animals.
+You will see exotics, wildlife, farm animals, and birds who suffered from abandonment, cruelty, injury, illness, handicap, or exploitation, or who would not be able to return to the wild safely.

 You can get through the park pretty quickly

 Popcorn Park Refuge Zoo is a smaller zoo, making it easily walkable for all ages.
 You should be able to see every animal, from American black bears and Bengal tigers to monkeys and wallabies, in about an hour (or less, if needed).
-Stop by each area to spend time seeing the exotics with the big cats and monkeys, native wildlife like the bears and deer, and my kids’ favorite—the farm animals featuring cows, goats, and llamas.
+Stop by each area to see exotic big cats and monkeys, native wildlife like bears and deer, and farm animals like cows, goats, and llamas.
 And if you’ve been to Popcorn Park and are looking to feed some of the animals with popcorn (a practice they allowed in the past), they’ve since suspended it due to specialized diets and health concerns.

 Consider sponsoring an animal

 After spending time with the zoo residents, consider helping one or two through the Popcorn Park Wildlife Club sponsorship program or make a direct donation to the Popcorn Park Zoological Society.
-Sponsorship provides food and medical attention to the animal you choose, and each month, your family will receive a check-in on the animal.
+Sponsorship provides food and medical care for the animal you choose, and each month, your family will receive a check-in on the animal.
 These sponsorships also give you great gift ideas for your animal-loving child.

 Or, perhaps adopting a ‘pet’

 If you fall in love with an animal while you’re there, consider adoption.
 Popcorn Park has kittens, dogs, hamsters, and rabbits available for adoption, ready to find their new homes.
-Because these animals have already endured a great deal of suffering, the zoo prioritizes adopting them to loving and nurturing families who will give them a lot of attention and love.
+Because these animals have already endured a great deal of suffering, the zoo prioritizes placing them with loving, nurturing families who will give them a lot of attention and love.
+(Currently, there are no animals for adoption at the park, but check out their other locations here.)

 To learn more about Popcorn Park Zoo, visit their website, Instagram, and Facebook.